12 Most Prominent and Popular Festivals Of Nepal

 12 Most prominent and Popular Festivals Of Nepal

 Nepal is known for its numerous grand festivals that are colourful and vibrant.
 Most of the major festivals celebrated in Nepal have a religious connection based on ancient mythology for several millennia.
-The majority of these festivals are Hindu and Buddhist, but it has included Muslim and Christian holidays into the national calendar in recent years as a secular nation.
+Most of these festivals are Hindu and Buddhist, but it has recently included Muslim and Christian holidays into the national calendar as a secular nation.

 Despite the diverse ethnic background and practices, most citizens unite to celebrate major festivals.
-Dashain and Diwali (Deepavali) are the most prominent celebrations for the Hindus throughout the nation.
-In the old towns of Kathmandu valley, festivals such as Bisket Jatra, Rato Machendranath, Seto Machendranath is celebrated by the Newar community.
+Dashain and Diwali (Deepavali) are the most prominent celebrations for Hindus throughout the nation.
+In the old towns of Kathmandu valley, the Newar community celebrates festivals such as Bisket Jatra, Rato Machendranath, and Seto Machendranath.

-Here are some of the principal/main festivals of Nepal.
+Here are some of the principal/central festivals of Nepal.

 Dashain and Tihar